FAQs, troubleshooting and support

 Need help?
 Check answers to common questions about Adobe Creative Cloud, get setup and troubleshooting instructions, and find out what support is available.

 Yes of course!
 Everyone has a story to tell or a project to create.
-These applications help you make videos, podcasts, prototype, design, photograph and draw.
-You can design a report, develop a webpage, play with AR (Augumented Reality) or make a presentation look gorgeous.
-Of course, there are the industry standard programs, but there are so many more apps that we want you to explore.
-So, whether you’re studying nursing, engineering, architecture or design, if you want to communicate, play or make, then you will find the Creative Cloud apps useful.
+Adobe Express (Premium) can help you make videos, podcasts, prototypes, designs, edit photographs and create social media posts.
+You can design a report, develop a webpage, or make a presentation look gorgeous.
+So, no matter what you’re studying, if you want to communicate, play or make, then you will find Adobe Express (Premium) useful.

-Yes you do!
+Yes, if you need it for your learning activities and assessments.
 However, you’ll need to contact RMIT Online to activate your access.
 But once you’ve done that, you’ll have the same access to support as everyone else, including workshops and tutorials.
+If you’re an RMIT Online student that isn’t studying design, you can still access Adobe Express (Premium)

 You sure can!
 A new account will be attached to your RMIT email address so you can get everything for free.
 Your personal account won’t be linked to your existing personal subscription, but you can migrate content from your personal license to RMIT’s university license.